These Halloween Deviled Eggs look just like bloodshot goblin eyes! These spooky snacks are fun to make and a treat to eat!

 - Using a piping bag, pipe in the colored egg yolks into the hollows of the egg whites.

-- Place a green olive ring over each piped egg yolk mixture.
+- Place a green or black olive ring over each piped egg yolk mixture.

-- Using a thin stick dipped in the red food color, mark out the radiating veins of the eyes.
+- Using a thin toothpick dipped in the red food color, mark out the radiating veins of the eyes.

 - Place the egg yolks on a tray and serve with a side of spider and pumpkin!